ydluo/qdyn/README.md

 The primary documentation for QDYN is the [User's manual](https://github.com/ydluo/qdyn/blob/master/doc/QDYN_man_GIT.pdf).

 To download and install QDYN please follow the instructions in _Section 2_ of the manual.
+Stable versions of the code can be downloaded from [here](https://github.com/ydluo/qdyn/releases).

 [QDYN Wiki](https://github.com/ydluo/qdyn/wiki)